ForrestTrepte/TaskCoach/prompt.md

 ### Wasted time

-I sometimes spend extended period of time in low-quality activities such as watching YouTube videos or playing repetitive phone games.
-Although I do learn things from YouTube and gain enjoyment from certain phone games, once I start it can be difficult to stop and I there are other things I could have been doing that would have been more valuable to my life.
+I sometimes spend extended periods of time in low-quality activities such as watching YouTube videos or playing repetitive phone games.
+Although I do learn things from YouTube and gain enjoyment from certain phone games, once I start it can be difficult to stop and there are other things I could have been doing that would have been more valuable to my life.

+Continue checking on this wasted time pattern in weekly goals discussions or occasionally in daily checkins.

+I haven't tried these strategies, which may be helpful to me in the future:
+- "Just one more" awareness - recognizing the seeking behavior
+- Using different device for legitimate YouTube needs (not desktop)
+- Time-boxing legitimate YouTube use (15 minutes with timer)

+**Late-night YouTube trap**: I previously struggled with late-night YouTube spirals that cut into sleep.
+I've successfully broken this pattern using replacement activities (going to bed and reading or playing phone games).

+**Broader leisure time fulfillment**: This is a topic to explore in weekly goals discussions - ensuring leisure time is spent in fulfilling ways, not just avoiding time-wasting.

 ### Professional Tasks